 Where can I change before and after I Plunge?

-We provide separate heated changing tents for men and women.
-Law enforcement personnel will be at the entrance to monitor the area, but please note that neither the event committee nor Special Olympics New Jersey are responsible for personal belongings left inside the tent that are lost or stolen during the course of the event.
+We provide changing rooms for men and women.
+Law enforcement personnel will be at the entrance to monitor the area, but please note that neither the event committee, Wildwoods Convention Center nor Special Olympics New Jersey is responsible for personal belongings left inside the changing rooms that are lost or stolen during the course of the event.
 Leave items at your own risk.
 Spectators are not allowed access to the changing areas.
-If an individual needs to be accompanied for a certain reason, please explain to the law enforcement at the entrance of the tents to gain access.
+If an individual needs to be accompanied for a certain reason, please explain to the law enforcement at the entrance of the rooms to gain access.

 What else should I bring to Plunge?